martaptak/Numeral_System_Converter/README.md

-Mathimatical helper that convert numbers from system M to system N. Converter also works with fractions.
+Mathimatical helper that converts numbers from system M to system N. Converter also works with fractions.